Grants for Science & Engineering R&D, Innovation Programs, STEM Education, & Workforce Development

 State of Florida Grant Opportunities

-Target Sector Trade Grants provide reimbursable grants for eligible companies in one of Enterprise Florida’s target sectors to participate in a qualified trade show or exhibition anywhere in the world.
-Reimbursement is 50% of exhibition space and basic booth decoration package, up to $6,000.
+- Target Sector Trade Show Grants provide reimbursable grants for eligible companies in one of Enterprise Florida’s target sectors to participate in a qualified trade show or exhibition anywhere in the world.
+Two reimbursement options are available for eligible companies.

 Targeted Industry Incentives